IBM/dsce-sample-apps/selfservice-cust-assist-qna/readme.md

    - 4.3 Enter a name and description for your API key
    - 4.4 Click **Create**
    - 4.5 Then, click **Show** to display the API key.
 Or, click **Copy** to copy and save it for later, or click **Download**
+   - 4.6 Finally, open .env file you have made in your application folder and set this variable like below

    ```sh
    WATSONX_API_KEY=<your IBM Cloud API key>